Home

 Airworthiness

-The IGSA provides maintenance airworthiness review services for gliders in Ireland in conjunction with the IAA.
+The IGSA provides maintenance and airworthiness review services for gliders in Ireland in conjunction with the IAA.

 Since 28th March 2007 all Irish Gliders were registered with the IAA.